BioinfoIPBLN/reanalyzerGSE/test_data/README.md

 gzip -d *.gz # To uncompress the references wget -q https://github.com/BioinfoIPBLN/reanalyzerGSE/raw/refs/heads/main/test_data/options_test.yaml # To get updated yaml file

-# Make sure to double check all directories and options in the template yaml file are ok
+# Make sure to double check all directories and options in the template yaml file are ok, you may also need to use --bind or advanced apptainer options depending on your system
 apptainer exec reanalyzerGSE.sif reanalyzerGSE.sh -options options_test.yaml 2>&1 | tee -a out_test.log
 ```